 Violet-blue Sapphires historically came from India’s Kashmir region in the late 19th and early 20th centuries.

-The most expensive Sapphire was set by a Kashmir Sapphire, which sold at $242,000 per carat at an auction in 2015.
+The most expensive Sapphire was a Kashmir Sapphire.
+It sold at $242,000 per carat at an auction in 2015.

-Australia was also a significant source of Sapphires until deposits were discovered in Madagascar in the 1990s.
+Australia was also a significant source of Sapphires until the discovery of deposits in Madagascar in the 1990s.
 Today, Madagascar is the leading Sapphire producer in the world.